-Welcome to the guide for the NIH Public Access Policy.
+Welcome to the guide for the NIH Public Access Policy for publications.

 The NIH Public Access Policy ensures that the public has access to the published results of NIH funded research.
 It requires scientists to submit final peer-reviewed journal manuscripts that arise from NIH funds to the digital archive PubMed Central (PMC) upon acceptance of publication.